veronicaramirezl/MIMIC-IV/README.md

 MIMIC-IV also offers a dedicated module: MIMIC-IV ECG.
 This subset focuses specifically on diagnostic electrocardiograms (ECGs) [2].
 It includes approximately 800,000 10-second ECG recordings from nearly 160,000 unique patients.
 Each ECG utilizes 12 leads and is sampled at 500 Hz [3].

-## Package requirements <a name='package_requirements'></a>

-Notes:

-1- You need to install gcloud if you haven't already.
-Alternatively, you can use the provided csv files that contain the data.

-Conclusions and plan

-    The MIMIC database contains a significant number of sequential ECGs recorded at various times of an individuals life.
-    There are 6,400 patients with ECGs showing a time gap of more than one year between recordings.
-    Aging profiles could be analyzed for patients, especially those diagnosed with heart failure.
-While this analysis won't establish causation between the chronic disease and aging, it can provide insights into how heart failure impacts biological age, as estimated using deep learning techniques.

-Possible Plan Modification:

-    We could analyze the heart profile changes over a one-year period for patients diagnosed with heart failure and compare these changes to a three-year mortality rate.
-Although we cannot establish causality due to the lack of information on other exposures between hospitalizations, this approach could offer insights into how heart aging progresses in this population.
-Additionally, it might reveal whether a greater difference in aging profiles is associated with mortality among hospitalized patients.

 References